Completed Capital Campaign: The Future is Orange

 The Fitness Trail

 Every day, patients, their families and employees can be seen walking around our hospital.
 Some make it part of their everyday walking goals.
 Others use a brisk walk or leisurely stroll to relax and reduce tension while waiting for loving ones receiving care.
-A formalized walk with exercise stops will encourage healthy activity and showcase the beauty and vitality of our hospital campus.
+With the new formalized walk now in place, we hope to continue to encourage healthy activity and showcase the beauty and vitality of our hospital campus.

 Academic Medicine and Research